rsksmart/devportal/docs/01-concepts/glossary.md

 **Bitcoin Runes**:

 This is a protocol for creating fungible tokens directly on the blockchain.
-Developed by Casey Rodarmor, the mind behind Ordinals, Runes offers a more efficient way to issue tokens. <Button size="sm" href="/resources/guides/runes/">Learn more</Button>
+Developed by Casey Rodarmor, the mind behind Ordinals, Runes offers a more efficient way to issue tokens.
+<Button size="sm" href="/resources/guides/runes/">Try Bitcoin Runes on Rootstock</Button>
 <br/>

 **Blockchain**: